NatronGitHub/natron-python-scripting/Python_GUI/connectNodes/README.md

 ### RESULT

-* First node is connected to the second one if possible.
+* First node is connected to the second if possible.

 ### SHORTCUT